FNDaaS: Content-agnostic Detection of Fake News sites: Prototype Implementation

 \section{Prototype Implementation}

-To assess the effectiveness and feasibility of our approach, we develop a first prototype of \toolname.
-Our system, as earlier illustrated in Figure~\ref{fig:design1}, includes 2 main components: (i) the server that crawls and classifies websites (described in Section~\ref{sec:design}), and (ii) \extension: a browser extension that warns the users about the credibility of the website they are about to view.
-Both components are publicly released for extensibility and research repeatability\footnote{Link to the open source repositories for the: (1) server \url{https://anonymous.4open.science/r/fn-api-A3B7/} and (2) browser extension \url{https://anonymous.4open.science/r/fn-blacklist-91BC/}}.
+To assess the effectiveness and feasibility of our approach, we developed a first prototype of \toolname.
+Our system, as earlier illustrated in Fig.~\ref{fig:design1}, includes two main components: (i) the server that crawls and classifies websites (described in Section~\ref{sec:design}), and (ii) \extension: a browser extension that warns the users about the credibility of the website they are about to view.
+Both components are publicly released for extensibility and research repeatability.